 CA125 blood test

 CA125 is a protein made by some ovarian cancer cells that circulates in the bloodstream.
 Doctors usually measure it before you start treatment.
-If you had high levels, your doctor will expect the level to fall as the cancer is killed by the chemotherapy.
+If you had high levels, your doctor will expect the level to fall as the chemotherapy destroys the cancer cells.

-You may have CA125 blood tests before each chemotherapy treatment to see how well the treatment is working.
+You might have CA125 blood tests before each chemotherapy treatment to see how well the treatment is working.
 Or you'll have the test once your whole course of chemotherapy has finished.

 Not all women with ovarian cancer have raised CA125 levels.
 If you did not have raised CA125 when you were first diagnosed, your doctor can't use this blood test to monitor your treatment.